 If you decide to nominate for a local government election, it is mandatory to complete a free training course, otherwise you will not be eligible to nominate with the Electoral Commission of Queensland.
 This training will provide more detail on your obligations under legislation.

-Further information about dealing with councillors’ conflicts of interest can be found on the Department of Local Government, Racing and Multicultural Affairs website.
+Further information about dealing with councillors’ conflicts of interest can be found on the Department of State Development, Infrastructure, Local Government and Planning website.